Lucky One (Amy Grant song)

 "Lucky One" is a single by American Christian music singer Amy Grant.
-It was released as the first single from her 11th studio album, House of Love (1994), in August 1994.
-The song reached number five on the Billboard Adult Contemporary chart and number 18 on the Billboard Hot 100, giving Grant her last US top-20 hit.
+It was released in August 1994 by A&M Records as the first single from her 11th studio album, House of Love (1994).
+The song reached number two on the US Billboard Adult Contemporary chart and number 18 on the Billboard Hot 100, giving Grant her last top-20 hit in the United States.
 It also peaked at number four in Canada and reached the top 75 in Germany and the United Kingdom.

+Critical reception

+Larry Flick from Billboard magazine wrote, "Grant previews her sweet new House of Love collection with a chugging pop ditty that will remind some of the massive 'Baby Baby'.
+However, this tune actually has its own unique and interesting melody and far more thoughtful lyrics.
+Grant's voice has rarely sounded this assured, which makes room for more creative phrasing and broader note reach.
+A thoroughly satisfying and heartwarming single from a most engaging artist."
+Pan-European magazine Music & Media described the song as "soft pop" in their review of the House of Love album.